MicrosoftDocs/playfab-docs/playfab-docs/sdks/playfab-cpp/quickstart-windows.md

 # Quickstart: C++ for Windows

+> [!NOTE]
+> This guide is intended for Win32-x64 games running outside the Microsoft GDK.
+If you are building a game utilizing the GDK, please see [GDK - overview](../gdk/index.md).

 Get started with the PlayFab Client library for C++.
 Follow steps to install the package and try out example code for a basic task.

 This quickstart helps you make your first PlayFab API call in the using the Client library for C++.
 Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md), which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.